Projects

 — Li An Phoa

-The Hawaiian Limu Turf Scrubber Solution
+The Hawaiian Limu Attached Algae Solution

 Ma'alaea Regional Wastewater Reclamation System

-MRWRS will replace the failing and inadequate treatment systems and harmful disposal via injection wells with an advanced wastewater treatment system that is located away from the shoreline and outside the tsunami zone and uses 100% irrigation reuse disposal methods.
-An updated regional wastewater reclamation system is a core requirement to stabilize and restore reef ecosystems and recreational areas in Ma’alaea.
+MRWRS is intended to replace the failing and inadequate treatment systems and harmful disposal methods via nearshore injection wells in Ma’alaea with an advanced wastewater treatment system that is located away from the shoreline and outside the tsunami zone, and uses 100% irrigation reuse disposal methods.